day8/re-frame/docs/flow-mechanics.md

 re-computation happens about 16ms after an input Signals change is detected, or after the current thread of processing finishes, whichever is the greater.
-So if you are in a REPL and you run the lines of code above one after the other too quickly,  you might not see the re-computation done immediately after `n` gets reset!, because the next animationFrame hasn't run (yet).
+So if you are in a REPL and you run the lines of code above one after the other too quickly,  you might not see the re-computation done immediately after `fw` gets reset!, because the next animationFrame hasn't run (yet).
 But you could add a `(reagent.core/flush)` after the reset! to force re-computation to happen straight away.